t-mart/wap/docs/contributing.rst

 Environment Setup
 -----------------

 #.
-Install `poetry <https://python-poetry.org/docs/#installation>`_.
-There are many
+Install `Poetry`_.
+There are a few installation methods, but you should **not**
-   installation methods, but you should **not** choose any that install poetry into the same virtualenv as wap itself -- packages of either may conflict with the packages of the other.
+   choose any that install poetry into the same virtualenv as ``wap`` itself -- packages of either may conflict with the packages of the other.
 (I like the pipx way, for example.)

 #.
 Clone ``wap``

    .. code-block:: console